 Blue Whales vs. Dinosaurs

-Since the dawn of time, there have never been any animal species as large and fearsome as dinosaurs.
+Since the dawn of time, there has never been any animal species as large and fearsome as dinosaurs.
 Before lions, bears, and other modern apex predators, these animals were the real kings of the jungle.
 However, the blue whale – the sea god – grows so large that it dwarfs most dinosaurs in size.
 Few dinosaur species that compare in size to the blue whale have been discovered.
 But the blue whale outweighs most dinosaurs in mass and length, even though a small number may have been longer, and even fewer may have been heavier.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.